 COVID vaccines are widely available at pharmacies, local health departments, clinics, Federally Qualified Health Centers and other locations across the state.

-Excelsior Pass and Excelsior Pass Plus provide New Yorkers with a secure, digital copy of their COVID-19 vaccination or negative test results.
+Excelsior Pass Plus provides New Yorkers with a secure, digital copy of their COVID-19 vaccination or negative test results.
 Free and available in more than 12 languages.

 The Excelsior Pass Scanner app, free for businesses nationwide, provides a safe, secure way to validate the COVID-19 vaccination and/or negative test status of your patrons.
 The Scanner app is also able to validate SMART Health Cards issued by other U.S. states.